 - Social and Emotional Development:

-Your baby will now start developing social interacting skills, behaviour and emotional state of being too.
+Your baby will now start developing social interacting skills, behaviour and emotional state of being, too.

 - Comfortable around primary caretakers and familiar faces

 Your baby will prefer to be with you or his caregiver and would cry if separated.
-They will enjoy physical contact and try as much to please you.
+He will enjoy physical contact and try as much to please you.
 Babies at nine months love to be around their known faces like grandparents, family friends who visit often.

 - Anxious around strangers

 A baby panics and cries when amidst strangers and new faces.
-A baby will crawl towards a parent however friendly the stranger may be.
+A baby will crawl towards a parent, however friendly the stranger may be.

 - Preference for toys